The geography of London football

 - Promoted as champions of the Ryman Premier, Hampton & Richmond Borough have returned to the National League South after a four-year absence.

 Hard on the heels of West Ham (move-wise), Tottenham Hotspur have begun work on the Northumberland development project, a radical reimagining of White Hart Lane centred on a new stadium that will be located so close to the present ground that it actually overlaps.
-Spurs are playing their European games at Wembley Stadium in 2016–17 because of the construction disruption.
-The following year they will probably play all their home games at Wembley.
+Spurs have now left White Hart Lane and will be playing all their home games at Wembley in 2017–18.

 In descending order of likelihood, Brentford, AFC Wimbledon and QPR all hope to move to new stadia within the next few years.
 Chelsea have given up hope of relocating to Nine Elms and instead plan to completely rebuild their Stamford Bridge stadium – which may entail the Blues playing elsewhere for three seasons, perhaps at Wembley after Spurs have finished with it.